Superman: Red Son (film): Plot

-In 1967, Superman stops an invasion by the alien cyborg Brainiac, reprogramming him to become his advisor, and uses his technology to advance the countries of the Warsaw Pact, as well as lobotomize Soviet dissidents.
-However, he is unable to prevent Brainiac from shrinking the city of Stalingrad before defeating him, and is also forced to deal with the terrorist Batman, a survivor of the secret gulag who blames Superman for his family's death.
+In 1966, Superman stops an invasion by the alien cyborg Brainiac, reprogramming him to become his advisor, and uses his technology to advance the countries of the Warsaw Pact, as well as lobotomize Soviet dissidents.
+However, he is unable to prevent Brainiac from shrinking the city of Stalingrad and is also forced to deal with the terrorist Batman, a survivor of the secret gulag who blames Superman for his family's death.
 Batman kidnaps Wonder Woman and binds her with the Lasso of Truth to lead Superman into a trap, using lamps that simulate Krypton's red sun to neutralize his powers.
 Batman beats Superman and leaves him to die until Wonder Woman breaks free and destroys the lamps' power source, restoring Superman's powers.
 When Superman threatens to lobotomize him, Batman chooses to commit suicide.
-Drained from freeing herself, Wonder Woman leaves Superman, disillusioned by man's brutality.
+Drained from freeing herself, Wonder Woman leaves Superman, disillusioned by the brutality of men.

-In the United States, Luthor is elected President and ushers in a new age of prosperity that threatens Soviet dominance.
-Finding Abin Sur's crashed spaceship and body, Luthor tasks Colonel Hal Jordan with uncovering the immense power of the green ring found on the alien's body, leading to the formation of the Green Lantern Corps.
+1967: In the United States, Luthor is elected President and ushers in a new age of prosperity that threatens Soviet dominance.
+Finding Abin Sur's crashed spaceship and body, Luthor tasks Colonel Hal Jordan with uncovering the power of Sur's ring, leading to the formation of the Green Lantern Corps.
 In 1983, Jordan leads an attack against Superman, which is briefly halted by Wonder Woman, who tries one last time to end the conflict before announcing that Themyscira will be closed to all men forever.
-With Brainiac's encouragement, Superman sets out to confront Luthor at the White House, only to find Lois with the bottled city of Stalingrad.
-Superman tells her that for years he has tried and failed to reverse the miniaturization of the city, but Brainiac reveals that the technology has always been available to him; he just chose not to mention it, and Superman gave him no order to reverse the process.
-Realizing the error of his ways, Superman stands down, but Brainiac destroys the shrunken city and proceeds with the attack, revealing that the reprogramming failed and he had been using Superman to conquer the planet for himself.
-Superman and Luthor battle Brainiac and destroy him, but his ship is set to self-destruct upon his defeat.
+With Brainiac's encouragement, Superman confronts Luthor at the White House, only to find Lois with the bottled city of Stalingrad.
+Superman tells her that for years he has tried and failed to reverse the miniaturization of the city, but Brainiac reveals that the technology has always been available to him; he just chose not to mention it, and Superman gave him no direct order to reverse the process.
+Realizing the error of his ways, Superman stands down, but Brainiac destroys the city and proceeds with the attack, revealing that the reprogramming failed and he had been using Superman to conquer the planet for himself.
+Superman and Luthor battle and destroy Brainiac, but his ship is set to self-destruct.
 Superman flies the ship out into deep space, apparently dying in the explosion.

-At a ceremony in front of the Capitol Building, a disguised Superman watches from the crowd as Luthor announces his resignation from his Presidency to spend more time with Lois, handing over the country to Vice President James Olsen.
-Lois shares a brief glimpse with Superman before he disappears into the crowd.
+At a ceremony in front of the Capitol Building, a disguised Superman watches from the crowd as Luthor resigns to spend more time with Lois, handing over the country to Vice President James Olsen.
+Lois shares a brief glimpse of Superman before he disappears into the crowd.